 Newton's physics is focused on the taking apart and quantifying force.
 The radiometer force, in contrast, is a composite force.
 This is why, I feel, a more full explanation of the radiometer would yet be outstanding.
 A fuller explanation could require looking at the radiometer as a total accelerative process, including the deceleration phase of the rarefied gas molecules.

 For Further Consideration

 1. The testing is to be under the supervision of those with experience in vacuum safety.

 2. At a low micron range where pressure differentials are not present, the actions of the individual atoms predominate.
 I would like testing in say the 10 - 20 micron range.

-3. A further test of these special properties could be as follows.
+3. A future test of these special properties could be as follows.
 Fix a set of elongated vanes inside an elongated light weight glass "bulb" using the high strength glass now available.
 The surface area could be say 5 times that of the typical hobby radiometer.
 Leave sufficient space around the vanes for the rarefied gas reactions.
 A small opening is left in the "bulb" to equalize the rarefied gas pressure with the vacuum chamber.
-Instead of the vanes pivoting on an interior needle, glue a tread on top of the "bulb" to suspend the "bulb" from the top of the vacuum chamber.
+Instead of the vanes pivoting on an interior needle, glue a thread on top of the "bulb" to suspend the "bulb" from the top of the vacuum chamber.
 The object of this test would be to show that it could be possible for the net force to be directed outward to the external rotation of the "bulb".

 I feel the radiometer force is a composite force which includes deceleration.
 The radiometer force also takes place over a sequence in time which is not included in Newtonian physics.
 Yet after exploring these properties I feel the radiometer mechanics also requires a focus on basic physics.